Docs

 anchor select

-Anchor of the crop box.
+Anchor of the image’s crop box, defaults to anchor value set in imaging section of the site configuration (usually Smart).
 Supported values: [TopLeft, Top, TopRight, Left, Center, Right, BottomLeft, Bottom, BottomRight, Smart].

-Image format; leave empty for an auto format (if supported) or default format (usually jpg).
+Image format; leave empty for an auto format (if supported) or default format (usually webp).
 Supported values: [png, jpg, gif, tiff, bmp, webp].

 img *resources.resourceAdapter